benjaminrich/pmxpartab/README.md

 1. Generate an intermediate `data.frame` from model outputs and metadata.
-2. Genreate a formatted HTML table from that intermediate `data.frame`.
+2. Generate a formatted HTML table from that intermediate `data.frame`.

 Both the model outputs and metadata are provided as R lists (it is a separate problem to extract the outputs from the modeling software into